-All you need is some soap and water to clean out your Ball canning applesauce jars or mason jars.
-Do this and then go ahead and place the jars on a baking sheet in the oven at about 225 degree F oven.
+All you need is some soap and water to clean out your Ball-canning applesauce jars or mason jars.
+Do this and then go ahead and place the jars on a baking sheet in the oven at about 225 degrees F oven.
 You can leave them in the oven until you are ready to place the applesauce in them.

 Some people place the lids in hot water; you need fresh and new lids for the canning process.

 I tend to skip the water step for the lids.
 As long as the lids are clean, you are good to go.

 Wash the apples in water and then drain.

 Remove the cores by slicing the apple as you go, paring away at the apple until the core is left.
 Make sure to NOT use the seeds in the recipe.
 Seeds have cyanide in them.